coinex-smart-chain/docs/en-us/faq.md

 455141
 ```

+## How to unstake and withdraw the staking?

+To make it easier for users to unstake and withdraw the staking, `ViaWallet` is developing related features.
+In addition, you can do it via command line operations, refer to [command-line operations](/validator_cli.md).

+## When can I unstake?

+You can unstake at any time after you stake.

+## Can I unstake only part of my staking?

+Each time you unstake, you can only unstake all the staking you have staked to a certain validator.

-## How long can the staking be withdrew after stake?
-How long can the staking be withdrew after unstake?
+## How long can I withdraw my staking after unstaking?

-You can unstake at any time after you stake, but you need to wait for 86,400 blocks to withdraw your staking.
+You need to wait for 86,400 blocks to withdraw your staking.
 Based on the current 3s block time, it probably needs to wait for 3 days.
-Each time you unstake, you can only unstake and withdraw all the staking you have staked to the validator.

-## How often can I withdraw the reward?
+## How often can I withdraw my reward?

 It must be more than 28,800 blocks since you withdrawn reward last time.

-## How do you unjail a node?
+## How to unjail a node?

 If a node had been jailed, the first thing to do is investigate the cause.
 Restart the node after you fix the problem, and unjail the node through command line operation after the node is up and running properly and has been synchronized to the latest height.